 A very common type of email fraud is advance fee fraud schemes.
 The perpetrators of advance fee fraud (sometimes referred to as Nigerian or foreign bank scams) are often very creative and innovative.
 This fraud is also called 4-1-9 fraud after the section of the Nigerian penal code that addresses fraud schemes.
 Nigerian nationals, purporting to be officials of government or banking institutions, will fax or email letters to individuals and businesses in the US and other countries.
 The correspondence states that a reputable foreign company or individual is needed for the deposit of an overpayment on a procurement contract.
 Some variations of this scheme have the son or daughter of a murdered official plead for your assistance in depositing an inheritance in a US bank.
 Individuals are asked to provide funds to cover various fees, and also are asked for personal identifiers such as Social Security numbers, bank account numbers, and other similar data.
 Once this information is received, the victims often find that their bank accounts are emptied.
 It is hard to pinpoint how much has been lost in these scams since many victims do not report their losses to authorities for fear of embarrassment.

-You can report these types of messages to the Internet Crime Complaint Center, which provides a central referral mechanism for complaints involving Internet related crimes at the federal, state, local, and international level.
+You can report these types of messages to the Internet Crime Complaint Center, which provides a central referral mechanism for complaints involving Internet-related crimes at the international, federal, state, and local level.

 Sweepstakes, lottery, and prize scams

 Similar to the Nigerian bank scam, these scams trick you into thinking you've won large amounts of money.
 You sometimes have to send personal information that is then used to rob you, or you are asked for processing fees for your fictitious winnings.
 Be suspicious if: